 The Alliance works closely with representatives of the travel and tourism industries worldwide and with travel and tourism-related clients.
 It has links to 1,800 travel industry representatives and 1,200 PR agencies with travel related clients.

 ITWA offers a press card (for a fee), a syndication network, an opinion forum, an alliance bulletin, and you can have your travel stories published on their online website, Allways Traveller or in the new digital magazine, All Ways.

 This group does not yet host an annual conference.

-This global network is for people involved in the hospitality and lifestyle fields and the people who promote them.
+This global travel writing association is a network for people involved in the hospitality and lifestyle fields and the people who promote them.
 This non-profit is run by and for the benefit of the members, and was founded in California in 1981.